 What Doctors Feel: How Emotions Affect the Practice of Medicine by Danielle Ofri

-A must-read for music lovers, The Woman in the Moonlight: A Novel, is about Beethoven’s life, his music, and his lovers.
+A must-read for music lovers, The Woman in the Moonlight: A Novel is about Beethoven’s life, music, and lovers.
 You’ll enjoy this epic tale of love, loss, rivalry, and political intrigue in Vienna during the 18th Century.
 Well written and well documented.